Hippocampome-Org/gridcell_metrics/README.md

 <br>See [instructions](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/usage_instruct.html) for further details

 ## General Usage
-<br>src/gridcell_metrics.m should be run in MATLAB
+<br>src/run_gridcell_metrics.m should be run in MATLAB for running the software from source code. run_gridcell_metrics_with_config.bat (Windows) or run_gridcell_metrics_with_config.sh (Linux) should be used to run the runtime versions of this software.
+The runtime versions of this software are available in the releases section of Github.

 ## Additional Info.
 <br>See the [documentation](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/overview.html) site for further info.